Who We Are

 Supported and encouraged by President Olusegun Obasanjo, who saw the Body as a wonderful Project emanating from the Leadership of both major Faiths, NIREC was inaugurated on the 29th day of September, 1999.The foundation National Coordinator/Executive Secretary of the Council was the then Villa Chaplain, Rev. Professor Yusuf A. Obaje.

 The Federal Government under the leadership of the then President, late Umaru Musa Yar’Adua and later President Goodluck Ebele Jonathan, like their predecessor continued with the policy of support for NIREC since 2007.
 Under that dispensation, NIREC was initially Co-Chaired by His Eminence, Alhaji Muhammadu Sa’ad Abubakar, CFR,mni, the Sultan of Sokoto and President-General, NSCIA, and His Grace, Dr. John Onaiyekan, CON, Catholic Archbishop of Abuja and National President, CAN.
 Professor Is-haq Oloyede, the then Vice Chancellor of University of Ilorin, became the National Coordinator/Executive Secretary.
-His grace, Pastor Ayo Oritsajafor, CFR a former CAN President was a Co-Chair of the Council from: January, 2011 to 2016.
+His grace, Pastor Ayo Oritsajafor, CFR a former CAN President was a Co-Chair of the Council from: January, 2011 to 2016 while His Eminence Rev. Dr. Samson Olasupo A. Ayokunle CON was President from 2016 to June 2022.

-At present His Eminence, Alhaji Muhammadu Sa’ad Abubakar, CFR, mni, the Sultan of Sokoto and President General NSCIA and His Eminence Rev. Dr. Samson O.A.
-Ayokunle National President CAN Co-Chair the meeting, while Fr.
-Prof Cornelius Afebu Omonokhua is the Executive Secretary.
+At present His Eminence, Alhaji Muhammadu Sa’ad Abubakar, CFR, mni, the Sultan of Sokoto and President General NSCIA and His Eminence Archbishop Daniel Okoh National President CAN Co-Chair the meeting, while Fr.
+Prof Cornelius Afebu Omonokhua is the Executive Secretary

 All the meetings of the Council from inception were held in Abuja.
 However, when the present Council was reconstituted in 2007, members resolved that the meetings of the Council should rotate in the Six Geo-Political Zones of the country on quarterly basis to impart positively among adherence of the two Principal Religions to further promote religious tolerance, peaceful co-existence, ethical values and good governance in the country.